CherryScallion/HRF_Refiner/README.md

 Legacy and useless codes.

-An interesting approach but failed.
+Was an interesting approach but failed.